Limosilactobacillus reuteri: Body weight and growth

 In juvenile commercial livestock, such as turkey poults and piglets, body weight and growth rate are good health indicators.
-Animals raised in the dirty, crowded environments of commercial farms are generally less healthy (and therefore weigh less) than their counterparts born and bred in cleaner spaces.
+Animals raised in commercial farms are generally less healthy (and therefore weigh less) than those raised in less industrial settings.
 In turkeys, for example, this phenomenon is known as "poult growth depression", or PGD.

-Supplementing the diets of these young animals with L. reuteri helps them to largely overcome the stresses imposed by unhealthy environs.
+Supplementing diets with L. reuteri helped them to largely overcome the stresses of industrial habitats.
 Commercial turkeys fed L. reuteri from birth had nearly a 10% higher adult body weight than their peers raised in the same conditions.
-A similar study on piglets showed L. reuteri is at least as effective as synthetic antibiotics in improving body weight under crowded conditions.
+A similar study on piglets reported L. reuteri is at least as effective as synthetic antibiotics in improving body weight.

-The mechanism by which L. reuteri is able to support healthy growth is not entirely understood.
-It possibly serves to protect against illness caused by S. typhimurium and other pathogens (see above), which are much more common in crowded commercial farms.
-However, other studies found that it can help when the growth depression is caused entirely by a lack of dietary protein, and not by contagious disease.
+The mechanism by which L. reuteri supports healthy growth is not understood.
+It possibly protects against illness caused by S. typhimurium and other pathogens, which are more common in commercial environments.
+However, other studies reported that it can help when the growth depression is caused by a lack of dietary protein, rather than by infectious disease.
 This raises the possibility that L. reuteri somehow improves the intestines' ability to absorb and process nutrients.

 Chemical and trauma-induced injury

-Treating colonic tissue from rats with acetic acid causes an injury similar to the human condition ulcerative colitis.
-Treating the injured tissue with L. reuteri immediately after removing the acid almost completely reverses any ill effects, leading to the possibility that L. reuteri may be beneficial in the treatment of human colitis patients.
+Treating colonic tissue from rats with acetic acid causes an injury similar to human ulcerative colitis.
+Treating injured tissue with L. reuteri immediately after removing the acid was reported to almost completely reverse any ill effects.

-In addition to its role in digestion, the intestinal wall is also vital in preventing harmful bacteria, endotoxins, etc., from "leaking" into the bloodstream.
+In addition to its role in digestion, the intestinal wall is vital in preventing harmful bacteria, endotoxins, etc., from "leaking" into the bloodstream.
 This leaking, known as bacterial "translocation", can lead to lethal conditions such as sepsis.
 In humans, translocation is more likely to occur following such events as liver injury and ingestion of some poisons.
-In rodent studies, L. reuteri was found to greatly reduce the amount of bacterial translocation following either the surgical removal of the liver or injection with D-galactosamine, a chemical which causes liver damage.
+In rodent studies, L. reuteri was reported to greatly reduce the amount of bacterial translocation following either the surgical removal of the liver or injection with D-galactosamine, a chemical which causes liver damage.

-The anticancer drug methotrexate causes severe enterocolitis in high doses.
-L. reuteri greatly mitigates the symptoms of methotrexate-induced enterocolitis in rats, one of which is bacterial translocation.
+Methotrexate causes severe enterocolitis in high doses.
+L. reuteri mitigates the symptoms of methotrexate-induced enterocolitis in rats, one of which is bacterial translocation.